The project in summary

 - build a safe, welcoming and supportive environment where they can express themselves freely, share their stories, and discuss their fears, concerns, and stressors openly.

-- approximately 520 individuals (first degree family member);
+- 197 minors (first degree family member);